 Roy M. Huffington Department of Earth Sciences

 AAAS is the world’s largest general scientific society and publisher of the journal Science.
-Quick is the fourth professor at Southern Methodist University recognized with the prestigious honor.
+Stump, Albritton Chair of Geological Sciences in the Huffington Department of Earth Sciences in SMU’s Dedman College, is the fifth professor at SMU recognized as an AAAS Fellow.
 Continue reading